 The light effects are amazing, as sunlight penetrates the darkness.
 Here, as you look towards the ceiling at the entrance, you can also see the colors of the rainbow.

 ✦ Cenotes Riviera Maya Diving

-Science Lessons Diving Cenote Kukulcan
+Science Lessons Diving Cenote Cancun

 The Yucatan Mexico peninsula is basically a giant limestone slab that was once a coral reef.
 For millions of years, rainwater carved the porous stone, creating these beautiful caves.
 This Yucatan Mexico peninsula is penetrated with miles and miles of cave systems, which is great for the Cancun diving shops, as they have plenty of places to dive!